vipozdniakov/react-lit-archive/project-notes.md

 - [ ] Code optimization and components refactoring for better performance.
 - [ ] Further strengthening of security measures and server-side validation.
 - [ ] Make the admin form for creating a new post appear only after clicking the "New Post" button, instead of showing it by default.
-- [ ] Implement separate styling for prose and poetry posts

 ---